We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Most fatal crashes occurred on US Trunk Highways and MN Trunk Highways, where most injury crashes happened on interstates and County State Aid Highways.
 While certain roads may be more prone to accidents than others, it only takes one negligent action on any road to result in a devastating collision.

 When trucks don’t follow these weight limits, they’re at risk of causing an accident and injuring others on the road.
 If the vehicle involved in your accident wasn’t following federal regulations, it’s possible this wasn’t the first time this has happened.
-If the company the truck belongs to has a history of failing to adhere to the regulations for trucks and have been involved in other accidents in the past, Ashwin Madia is a skilled truck accident lawyers who will stand up for you.
+If the company the truck belongs to has a history of failing to adhere to the regulations for trucks and have been involved in other accidents in the past, our skilled truck accident lawyer will stand up for you.

 The type of accident you were involved in can indicate the identity of the negligent party and how you sustained injuries.
 There are a few ways that a large truck like a big rig or semi-trailer can crash.

-As Ashwin investigates the type of accident you were involved in, he’ll also look for evidence of what caused the accident.
+As our Minnesota truck accident lawyer investigates the type of accident you were involved in, we’ll also look for evidence of what caused the accident.
 It’s possible for one or more of the following causes to have happened:

 No matter the reason why the crash happened, it should not have happened in the first place.
-Ashwin Madia, our Minneapolis truck accident lawyer, will determine the cause and help you get the justice you deserve.
+Our Minnesota truck accident lawyer will determine the cause and help you get the justice you deserve.

 When you’re seeking compensation for your injuries and damages, you will need to know the party responsible for these losses.
 There are a few possible parties that could have been the reason why you’ve been hurt.